 Stephen Thorne guest stars as Max Vilmio or Maximilian in this adventure.
 Stephen Thorne is well-known to ‘Doctor Who’ fans for playing many villains like Azal in ‘The Dæmons’ and Omega in ‘The Three Doctors’.
-He also, for me, played Treebeard in the radio series of ‘The Lord of the Rings’ too.
+He also, for me, played Treebeard in ‘The Lord of the Rings’ radio series too.

 In ‘The Ghosts of N-Space’, Stephen plays a mobster called Max Vilmio, who is keen to stop the Doctor and his friends in unravelled the ‘ghosts’ mystery in Sicily.
 When the Doctor and Sarah Jane travel back in time, they find out that he’s Maximilian, who’s hell-bent on taking control of N-Space.

 Sandra Dickinson guest stars as Maggie in this radio adventure.
 Sandra Dickinson was at one-time married to Peter Davison who played the Fifth Doctor in ‘Doctor Who’.
 Sandra has also played Trillian in the TV version of ‘The Hitchhiker’s Guide to the Galaxy’.
 It was nice to hear Sandra in this.

 In this story, Maggie is a seemingly dumb-blonde who joins Max Vilmio on his trips to Sicily.
 She turns out to be a nice character as she helps Jeremy to escape after he was brutally interrogated by Max.
 I did find Sandra’s voice as Maggie a little grating, since it is high-pitched and tended to be silly.